ock666/Serpentcoin/README.md

 # Python-Blockchain

-A simple blockchain which outputs and reads chain data from a json file.
-The code was adapted from the following tutorial
+A blockchain written in python which outputs and reads chain data from a json file.
+The code was adapted from the following tutorial and expanded upon.

 > https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

 The original code was not persistant between restarts of the program; and any values stored in the chain table would be lost.